Ashish-Devadiga/Mansory/README.md

 - **Add to Cart**: Users can add selected items to their shopping cart.
 - **Authentication**: User login and registration functionality.
 - **Admin Panel**: Manage products, view orders, and handle user data.
+- **Cash on Delivery: Payment option available for users.
+- **Track Orders: Users can track the status of their orders.

 ## Technologies Used